CollierCZ/docs-media/java-rx-sdk-reame.md

     }
 }

-// Adds type resolver that will eventually convert items from JSON to your strongly-typed model at runtime.
+// Adds a type resolver that will eventually convert items from JSON to your strongly-typed models at runtime.
-// Please note that you currently need to have models for all content types you intend to work with.
+// Please note that you currently need to have models for all content types you want to work with.
 // We plan on releasing an update that will allow you to return generic ContentItem if the
 // strongly-typed model is not found. typeResolvers.add(new TypeResolver<>(Cafe.TYPE, new Function<Void, Cafe>() {